Admission & Financial Aid

 - New students who are awarded the Work Study allocation as a part of their financial aid package will be invited to attend the Job Fair at the start of the fall term.
-At the job fair, students will have the opportunity to meet and speak with many offices who are hiring.
+At the job fair, students will have the opportunity to meet and speak with many offices that are hiring.
+Campus jobs can help to supplement career aspirations and positions are often available at the Marist Help Desk, MIPO, Undergraduate Admission, Advancement, Athletics, and more!
 Students are encouraged to bring multiple copies of their resume and/or profile sheet, which will be provided by the Associate Director of Student Employment in the email invitation, to hand out during the fair.
 It is a best practice for students to note which office they spoke to and follow up with an email or phone call if they do not hear back within three weeks.
 Please note: anticipated earnings are not applied to the estimated net cost, and employment is not guaranteed.

 - Upon accepting a position, students will be required to pick up and fill out the New Hire Paperwork Packet (I-9, W-4, IT-2104 & Optional Direct Deposit Agreement) and present original, unexpired forms of documentation proving eligibility to work in the U.S. to the Office of Student Employment in DN 217 or the Office of Student Financial Services in DN 200.

 - ePAF: Electronic Personnel Action Product (Student Work Authorization Form)

 - The supervisor will initiate an electronic work authorization for a student.
 If the student is a new employee to the college, hiring forms must be completed before an electronic work authorization can be initiated.
 Once the job is created, the students will have access to the HR tab via myMarist, where they can see their timesheet and other pertinant documents for employment policies and procedures.
 Additional information can also be found via the Student Financial Services-Student Employment tab of myMarist.